 So finally, out of all this lot, the toughest decision.
 My BOOK OF THE YEAR 2020 is…

-Just a stunning achievement and a worthy addition to my book of the year winners.
+It is a worthy addition to my book of the year winners, but I must mention that any of my top three non fictions could also have won it, and are all highly recommended.
 Do comment below what your favourite book of the year was.

 And in case you are interested, here are my books of the year from when I first started keeping records: